amitkr/chess-knight-moves/README.md

 PROBLEM
 =======

-Given a standard 8x8 chessboard, design a C++ application that accepts two squares identified by algebraic chess notation.
+Given a NxM chessboard, design a C++ application that accepts two squares identified by algebraic chess notation.
 The first square is the starting position, and the second square is the ending position.
 Find the shortest sequence of valid moves to take a Knight piece from the starting